ChokkaUoM/tap-on-tap-off/README.md

 ### Assumptions

-- Maximum of two stopIds available for any traveller
+- Maximum of two stopIds available for any trip on the same bus.
-- Traveller will travel only on a single bus.
-That means same bus ID will be available for a PAN.
+- Traveller can travel in any number of buses.
+There will be a separate trip entry for each bus travel.
-- Traveller can have only one trip.
-There is one to one mapping between trip to PAN.
+- Traveller can have multiple trips.
+There is many to one mapping between trip to PAN.
+- If the traveller is using same PAN and travel in the same bus, assume company Id is also same.

 ### Input